akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry was pleased.
 “Yes, yes.
 Write it.”

 The Queen turned warmly to Beatrice.
 “Go home, young lady, and take your goose.
-The king’s word is given.”
+The King’s word is given.”

 As Beatrice turned gratefully to leave, her knees feeling a little weak, the King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.